ceylonai/ceylon/bindings/ceylon/examples/auction/README.md

 - `Bid`: Represents a bid made by a bidder, including the bidder's name and bid amount.
 - `AuctionStart`: Signals the start of the auction with the item details.
 - `AuctionResult`: Represents the result of the auction, including the winner and winning bid amount.
-- `AuctionEnd`: Signals the end of the auction.
+- `AuctionEnd`: Signals the end of the auction, allowing bidders to acknowledge the auction completion.

 ### Agents

 1. **Bidder (Worker)**
    - Manages individual budgets and places bids.
-    - Uses a random bidding strategy to determine bid amounts.
+   - Uses a random bidding strategy with multiplier between 1.0 and 10.0 times the starting price.
+   - Only bids if budget is higher than the starting price.
    - Methods:
-        - `on_message`: Handles incoming auction messages and places bids.
+      - `on_message`: Handles incoming auction messages (AuctionStart, AuctionResult, AuctionEnd) and places bids.
+      - `run`: Maintains the bidder's event loop.

 2. **Auctioneer (Admin)**
    - Manages the overall auction process.
    - Methods:
       - `on_agent_connected`: Tracks connected bidders and starts the auction when all are connected.
       - `start_auction`: Initiates the auction by broadcasting the item details.
-        - `on_message`: Processes incoming bids and ends the auction after each bid.
+      - `on_message`: Processes incoming bids.
-        - `end_auction`: Determines the winner and broadcasts the result.
+      - `end_auction`: Determines the winner and broadcasts the result when all bids are received.
+      - `run`: Maintains the auctioneer's event loop.

 ## How It Works

+1. The Auctioneer is initialized with an item and expected number of bidders.
+2. Bidders are created with individual budgets and connected to the Auctioneer.
-1. The Auctioneer waits for all Bidders to connect.
+3. The Auctioneer waits for all Bidders to connect.
-2. Once all Bidders are connected, the Auctioneer starts the auction by broadcasting the item details.
+4. Once all Bidders are connected, the Auctioneer starts the auction by broadcasting the item details.
-3. Bidders receive the auction start message and place their bids using a random strategy.
+5. Bidders receive the auction start message and place their bids using a random multiplier strategy.
-4. The Auctioneer receives each bid and immediately ends the auction after processing it.
+6. The Auctioneer collects all bids and ends the auction after receiving bids from all bidders.
-5. The Auctioneer determines the winner (highest bidder) and broadcasts the result.
+7. The Auctioneer determines the winner (highest bidder) and broadcasts the result.
-6. Bidders receive the result and update their status (won/lost).
+8. Bidders receive the result, update their budgets if they won, and acknowledge the auction end.

 ## Running the Code